Nadia O'Mara

 Education Law

-Nadia is regularly instructed in SEND Tribunal appeals in relation to Education, Health and Care Plans, and has experience in running – and securing settlement – in disability discrimination claims in the First-tier Tribunal.
+Nadia has an extensive education law practice.
+She is regularly instructed in SEND Tribunal appeals relating to Education, Health and Care Plans, and has experience in running – and securing settlement – in disability discriminations claims in the First-tier Tribunal.

-She has developed particular expertise in challenging decisions to permanently exclude children from school and is confident running complex discrimination arguments.
-She is frequently instructed on behalf of young people and parents, often acting pro bono with organisations such as Just for Kids Law.
+She has particular expertise challenging decisions to permanently exclude children from school and is confident running complex and novel human rights and Equality Act 2010 arguments.
+She acts for children, young people and parents, often pro bono with organisations like Coram Children’s Legal Centre.
+Nadia welcomes difficult instructions requiring a creative and novel approach.

 Contact Nadia